2022 GT World Challenge Europe Endurance Cup

-The 2022 GT World Challenge Europe Endurance Cup is the twelfth season of the GT World Challenge Europe Endurance Cup since its inception in 2011 as the Blancpain Endurance Series.
+The 2022 Fanatec GT World Challenge Europe Endurance Cup was the twelfth season of the GT World Challenge Europe Endurance Cup since its inception in 2011 as the Blancpain Endurance Series.

-The season began on 1 April at Imola and will end on 2 October at Circuit de Barcelona-Catalunya.
+The season began on 1 April at Imola and ended on 2 October at Circuit de Barcelona-Catalunya.
 In a change from the 2021 schedule, the round at the Nürburgring was moved to the Hockenheimring.
 On 29 October 2021, a second change to the schedule was announced, moving the opening round from Monza to Imola and staging the event one week earlier.